 This course provides the student introductory training as to the nutritional requirements of poultry and hands-on experience in feed formulation and feed mill management.
-(Spring, even years)
+(Upon Request)

-Diseases of Poultry 3 Credits This course provides the student introductory training in recognition, diagnosis and treatment of major diseases affecting poultry.
-(Spring, odd years)
+Diseases of Poultry (3-0) 3 Credits

+This course provides the student introductory training in recognition, diagnosis and treatment of major diseases affecting poultry.
+(Upon Request)

-Poultry Judging & Selection I
+Poultry Judging & Selection I (0-2) 1 Credit

-1 Credit This course is an introductory training of students to judge live chickens and turkeys, ready to cook chickens and turkeys, and interior and exterior quality of eggs.
-(Fall, Spring)
+This course is an introductory training of students to judge live chickens and turkeys, ready to cook chickens and turkeys, and interior and exterior quality of eggs.
+(Upon Request)

-POSC 201 Poultry Judging & Selection II
+Poultry Judging & Selection II (0-2)

 This course expands the selection and judging process to compete with other schools in national contests.
-(Fall, Spring)
+(Upon Request)